tektoncd/pipeline/docs/pipelineruns.md

 ## Cancelling a `PipelineRun`

 To cancel a `PipelineRun` that's currently executing, update its definition to mark it as cancelled.
-When you do so, the spanwed `TaskRuns` are also marked as cancelled and all associated `Pods` are deleted.
+When you do so, the spawned `TaskRuns` are also marked as cancelled and all associated `Pods` are deleted.
 For example:

 ```yaml